abelardojarab/emacs-config/.emacs.d/ggtags/README.rst

 * eldoc

-  ``Eldoc`` support can be enabled by, for example, setting this in the desired major mode with:
+  ``Eldoc`` support is set up by default on emacs 24.4+.
+For older versions set, for example, in the desired major mode:

   ::